 "Let us hope so.
-If you do get the acid on you, the best immediate countermeasure is to cool it.
-I know a better remedy from the days of the old Sentinels, but it takes time."
+If you get the acid on you, the best immediate countermeasure is to cool it.
+I know of a better remedy from the days of the old Sentinels, but it takes time."

 "We should bring the Greywoods," I said.
 I knew Gabriel in particular wouldn't want to be left out of our first time hunting the strongest edge guardians.

 "Agreed."
 Yildirim contacted them telepathically.
 That night, we all gathered on the edge of the center pillar.